 Source: WARC, November 2024.
 Brand investment fell from 40.1% to 31.2% of budgets in the same period.

-In a single year, the industry crossed a threshold.
-Brand investment dropped below one-third of total ad spend.
-The recommended ratio, established by Les Binet and Peter Field through the world's largest database of marketing effectiveness case studies, is 60% brand building, 40% activation.
+In a single year, brand investment dropped below one-third of total ad spend.
+The recommended ratio, established by Les Binet and Peter Field through the world's largest database of marketing effectiveness case studies, is 60% brand building, 40% direct response.
 The industry is now running the inverse.

 The Death Spiral

-At the IPA Effectiveness Conference in October 2025, Les Binet, the researcher behind most of what the industry knows about long-term marketing effectiveness, named what's happening directly.
+At the IPA Effectiveness Conference in October 2025, Les Binet named what's happening directly.

 "Budget is eight times more important than ROI," he said.
 "Yet 65% of marketers say ROI is most important and only 35% say budget."

-The data behind that statement is sobering.
 Since COVID, marketing ROI has risen 4%.
 Net profit generated by marketing has fallen 11%.
 The industry is getting more efficient at doing less.
-It is optimizing itself toward irrelevance.

-Binet called it a death spiral: optimize for ROI, cut reach and scale, weaken mental availability, make brand-building harder, force more reliance on performance tactics to make up the gap, repeat.
-The deeper you go, the harder it is to get out.
+Binet called it a death spiral: optimize for ROI, cut reach and scale, weaken the brand's presence in people's minds, force more reliance on performance tactics to make up the gap, repeat.

 +4%